Kattappana: Administration

-Kattappana is one of the two municipalities in the district, formed through the powers of Kerala Municipalities Act 1994.
-It was officially declared as municipality by the state government on 1 November 2015.The members of the municipal council are elected from each of 34 wards every five years, held with the local government elections across the state.
-The elections was held in 2021.The chairperson is the executive authority of the municipality.
+Kattappana is one of the two municipalities in Idukki district.
+It was formed under the Kerala Municipalities Act 1994 and was officially declared a municipality by the Government of Kerala on 1 November 2015.
+The municipal council consists of 34 wards, with members elected every five years during the local body elections.
+The most recent local body elections were held in 2025.
+The chairperson serves as the executive authority of the municipality.

-Kattappana town is the part of the Idukki legislative assembly constituency and the Idukki Lok Sabha constituency.
-The legislative assembly election is conducted every five years, most recently in May 2021.
+Kattappana falls within the Idukki Assembly constituency and the Idukki Lok Sabha constituency.
+The latest Kerala Legislative Assembly election was held on 9 May 2026.